Lipani

 our milestone

-Damiano Lipani founded Lipani & Partners in Rome.
-The firm specialised in administrative law, with a focus on public and private tenders for the provision of services, works and goods.
-He brought with him experience gained first with the Arthur Andersen network and then as General Counsel of a major ICT multinational.
+Damiano Lipani founded Lipani & Partners in Rome, specialised in administrative law, with a focus on private and public procurement for the provision of services, works and goods.
+He brought the experience he gained in the Arthur Andersen network, and then as General Counsel of a major ICT multinational.

-Within the programme for the rationalisation of Italy’s public expenditure, the 2000 budget assigned Consip S.p.A., a publicly owned company contracted to manage the IT system of the Italian General Accounts Office, the additional role of procurement centre for central and local government.
+As part of the programme for the rationalisation of Italian public spending, the Financial Law for 2000 assigned to Consip S.p.A. – a publicly-owned company managing the IT of the Italian General Accounting Office – the additional role of procurement centre for central and local government.

-As single legal advisor, the Firm oversaw the start-up, consolidation and development of this organisation until 2014, from strategy definition to the regulatory approach and operating model, through to the relative implementation and performance.
+As single legal advisor, we oversaw its start-up, consolidation and development until 2014, from the definition of its strategy, regulatory approach and operating model to its implementation and execution.

-At the same time, the Firm gradually expanded its structure and areas of expertise.
+At the same time, we gradually expanded our internal organisation and skills.

-In 2004, the Firm began to provide advice for the planning and operation of Innovazione Italia, the new government body established to support businesses.
+In 2004 we began to provide advice for projects and operations of Innovazione Italia, a new government entity established to support businesses.

-At the same time, it also became involved with the first trials in the state-funded digitalisation of the electoral process and electronic voting.
+In the same period, we were involved in the first experiment in the state-funded digitalisation of the electoral process and electronic voting.

-The Firm advised and supported the project for the nationalisation of the voluntary and enforced collection of State and local authority revenues, helping to design the structure of the new model and to launch the Equitalia organisation.
+We advised and supported the project for the nationalisation of voluntary and coercive collection of state and local authority revenues, helping to design the setting up of the new model and the launch of Equitalia organisation.

-In the same years, the Firm assisted Capitalia in the rationalisation and reorganisation of the Group’s subsidiaries and the management of the relative property portfolio.
+In the same period, we assisted Capitalia in the rationalisation and reorganisation of the Group’s subsidiaries and management of the relevant real estate assets.

-In 2008 a large number of lawyers specialising in administrative law joined the Firm, which expanded further in size and moved to via Vittoria Colonna 40, in a monumental building next door to the Supreme Court of Cassation in Rome.
+In 2008 a large number of Professionals specialised in administrative law joined the Firm, which expanded and moved its Rome offices to via Vittoria Colonna 40, in a monumental building next to the Supreme Court of Cassation.

-Antonio Catricalà – formerly State Attorney, a member of the Council of State, Chairman of the Italian Competition and Antitrust Authority and General Secretary and Under-Secretary to the Prime Minister’s Office, Deputy Minister of Economic Development and holder of other institutional, government and academic posts – joined the Firm, enabling it to expand its work in antitrust, competition and consumer law.
-The Firm changed its name to Lipani Catricalà & Partners.
+Antonio Catricalà – former State Attorney, member of the Council of State, President of the Italian Competition and Antitrust Authority, Secretary General and Undersecretary to the Prime Minister of Economic Development, Deputy Minister for Economic Development and holder of other institutional, governmental and academic appointments – joined the Firm, enabling us to expand our antitrust, competition and consumer law practices.
+We changed our name to Lipani Catricalà & Partners.

-A new office was opened across the road from the Stock Exchange in Milan, in addition to the Rome headquarters next door to the Supreme Court of Cassation.
-These two locations fittingly represented the Firm’s two core focuses, Law and Business, as it expanded and consolidated its presence in northern Italy.
+The historic Rome office, next to the Supreme Court of Cassation, is joined by a new Milan office, in front of the Italian Stock Exchange.
+These two premises fittingly represented our two core focuses, Law and Business, as it expanded and consolidated its presence in Northern Italy.

-The Covid-19 pandemic provided the opportunity for rethinking the Firm’s organisation in line not only with historic horizontal practices but also on the basis of the vertical industries which it serves.
+The Covid-19 pandemic provided an opportunity to rethink our organisation, not only according to our traditional horizontal practices but also on the basis of vertical industries served.

-We are playing a key role in projects for the construction of strategic infrastructure of national interest and in projects financed by the National Recovery and Resilience Plan (PNRR) and the National Complementary Investments Plan (PNC), as well as by structural funds.
+We are at the forefront of projects for the construction of strategic infrastructures of national interest, as well as projects financed by the National Recovery and Resilience Plan (PNRR) and by the National Plan for Complementary Investments (PNC), as well as by structural funds.